Global Accounting Talent vs. US Hiring: A Cost and Quality Comparison (2026)

 Published On

-The question every CFO is asking: Can global accounting talent match the quality of a US hire and deliver it at a fraction of the cost?
+The question every CFO is asking: can global accounting talent match the quality of a US hire and deliver it at a fraction of the cost?

 The US Accounting Talent Market

-Still, costs are escalating.
-A Senior Accountant in a major US market now commands $90,000–$130,000 in base salary, plus $25,000–$40,000 in benefits and payroll taxes, plus $15,000–$25,000 in recruiting fees if placed through a traditional channel.
+A Senior Accountant in a major US market now commands $90,000–$130,000 in base salary, plus $25,000–$40,000 in benefits and payroll taxes, plus $15,000–$25,000 in recruiting fees through a traditional channel.
 Total first-year cost: $130,000–$195,000+.
-At the same time, timelines are long.
-Even with a recruiter engaged, the average mid-level accounting search takes two to four months to close.
-For companies with urgent needs, this is a structural problem.

 The Global Accounting Talent Opportunity

-MAVI's global talent delivers this at 50–70% less than US equivalents – with a rigorous vetting process that admits only the top 2% of applicants.
+The cost difference is structural, not a signal of lower quality.
+Equivalent talent costs significantly less in global markets because labor markets differ – not because the work is inferior.
+MAVI's global talent delivers at 50–70% less than US equivalents through a vetting process that admits only the top 2% of applicants.

 Cost Comparison: US Hire vs. Global Hire Through MAVI